sindresorhus/awesome-scifi/readme.md

 This has a particularly arid and inspired view of humanity after a nuclear holocaust.
 The discovery of small things and their new importance down the line is well done here.

-> Winner of the 1961 Hugo Award for Best Novel and widely considered one of the most accomplished, powerful, and enduring classics of modern speculative fiction, Walter M. Miller, Jr.'s A Canticle for Leibowitz is a true landmark of twentieth-century literature--a chilling and still provocative look at a post-apocalyptic future.
+> Winner of the 1961 Hugo Award for Best Novel and widely considered one of the most accomplished, powerful, and enduring classics of modern speculative fiction, Walter M. Miller, Jr.’s _A Canticle for Leibowitz_ is a true landmark of twentieth-century literature—a chilling and still provocative look at a post-apocalyptic future.

 > In a nightmarish ruined world slowly awakening to the light after sleeping in darkness, the infant rediscoveries of science are secretly nourished by cloistered monks dedicated to the study and preservation of the relics and writings of the blessed Saint Isaac Leibowitz.
 From here the story spans centuries of ignorance, violence, and barbarism, viewing through a sharp, satirical eye the relentless progression of a human race damned by its inherent humanness to recelebrate its grand foibles and repeat its grievous mistakes.
-Seriously funny, stunning, and tragic, eternally fresh, imaginative, and altogether remarkable, A Canticle for Leibowitz retains its ability to enthrall and amaze.
+Seriously funny, stunning, and tragic, eternally fresh, imaginative, and altogether remarkable, _A Canticle for Leibowitz_ retains its ability to enthrall and amaze.
 It is now, as it always has been, a masterpiece.

 #### [Do Androids Dream of Electric Sheep?](https://www.goodreads.com/book/show/7083.Do_Androids_Dream_of_Electric_Sheep_) (1968) *by Philip K. Dick* [4.1] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > A final, apocalyptic, world war has killed millions, driving entire species into extinction and sending the majority of mankind off-planet.
 Those who remain, venerate all remaining examples of life, and owning an animal of your own is both a symbol of status and a necessity.
-For those who can't afford an authentic animal, companies build incredibly realistic simulacrae: horses, birds, cats, sheep . . . even humans.
+For those who can’t afford an authentic animal, companies build incredibly realistic simulacrae: horses, birds, cats, sheep… even humans.

 #### [Riddley Walker](https://www.goodreads.com/book/show/776573.Riddley_Walker) (1980) *by Russell Hoban* [4.1]

 I travelled 500 miles from Edinburgh to Kent just to go to the Canterbury Cathedral to see the painting that inspired this book.
 It is that good.
 It was hard for me to read as I normally speed read, and the invented language makes it slow going, but it sticks with you and the imagination of Hoban is uniquely vivid.

-> Riddley Walker is a brilliant, unique, completely realized work of fiction.
+> _Riddley Walker_ is a brilliant, unique, completely realized work of fiction.
 One reads it again and again, discovering new wonders every time through.
-Set in a remote future in a post-nuclear holocaust England (Inland), Hoban has imagined a humanity regressed to an iron-age, semi-literate state--and invented a language to represent it.
-Riddley is at once the Huck Finn and the Stephen Dedalus of his culture--rebel, change agent, and artist.
+Set in a remote future in a post-nuclear holocaust England (Inland), Hoban has imagined a humanity regressed to an iron-age, semi-literate state—and invented a language to represent it.
+Riddley is at once the Huck Finn and the Stephen Dedalus of his culture—rebel, change agent, and artist.
 Read again or for the first time this masterpiece of 20th-century literature with new material by the author.

 #### [The City and the Stars](https://www.goodreads.com/book/show/250024.The_City_and_the_Stars) (1956) *by Arthur C. Clarke* [4.1]

 One of Arthur C. Clarke's best novels.
 It makes _Childhood's End_ seem a bit immature in comparison, and evokes that strange concept of deep space that was prevalent in the 50s and in the early Star Trek series which seems to be out of fashion more recently. - [@RichardLitt](https://github.com/RichardLitt)

-> Clarke's masterful evocation of the far future of humanity, considered his finest novel.
-The City and the Stars takes place one billion years in the future, in the city of Diaspar.
+> Clarke’s masterful evocation of the far future of humanity, considered his finest novel. _The City and the Stars_ takes place one billion years in the future, in the city of Diaspar.
 By this time, the Earth is so old that the oceans have gone and humanity has all but left.
 As far as the people of Diaspar know, they are the only city left on the planet.
 The city of Diaspar is completely enclosed.
 Nobody has come in or left the city for as long as anybody can remember, and everybody in Diaspar has an instinctive insular conservatism.
 The story behind this fear of venturing outside the city tells of a race of ruthless invaders which beat humanity back from the stars to Earth, and then made a deal that humanity could live—if they never left the planet.

 #### [The Drowned World](https://www.goodreads.com/book/show/16234584-the-drowned-world) (1963) *by J.G.
 Ballard* [3.6]

 This had some very haunting scenes.
 The last pages, in particular, will stick with me for a while. - [@RichardLitt](https://github.com/RichardLitt)

 > First published in 1962, J.G.
-Ballard's mesmerizing and ferociously prescient novel imagines a terrifying future in which solar radiation and global warming have melted the ice caps and Triassic-era jungles have overrun a submerged and tropical London.
+Ballard’s mesmerizing and ferociously prescient novel imagines a terrifying future in which solar radiation and global warming have melted the ice caps and Triassic-era jungles have overrun a submerged and tropical London.
 Set during the year 2145, the novel follows biologist Dr. Robert Kerans and his team of scientists as they confront a surreal cityscape populated by giant iguanas, albino alligators, and endless swarms of malarial insects.
-Nature has swallowed all but a few remnants of human civilization, and, slowly, Kerans and his companions are transformed--both physically and psychologically--by this prehistoric environment.
-Echoing Joseph Conrad's Heart of Darkness--complete with a mad white hunter and his hordes of native soldiers--this "powerful and beautifully clear" (Brian Aldiss) work becomes a thrilling adventure and a haunting examination of the effects of environmental collapse on the human mind.
+Nature has swallowed all but a few remnants of human civilization, and, slowly, Kerans and his companions are transformed—both physically and psychologically—by this prehistoric environment.
+Echoing Joseph Conrad’s _Heart of Darkness_—complete with a mad white hunter and his hordes of native soldiers—this “powerful and beautifully clear” (Brian Aldiss) work becomes a thrilling adventure and a haunting examination of the effects of environmental collapse on the human mind.

 #### [The Stand](https://www.goodreads.com/book/show/149267.The_Stand) (1978) *by Stephen King* [4.3] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > This is the way the world ends: with a nanosecond of computer error in a Defense Department laboratory and a million casual contacts that form the links in a chain letter of death.

 > And here is the bleak new world of the day after: a world stripped of its institutions and emptied of 99 percent of its people.
-A world in which a handful of panicky survivors choose sides -- or are chosen.
-A world in which good rides on the frail shoulders of the 108-year-old Mother Abagail -- and the worst nightmares of evil are embodied in a man with a lethal smile and unspeakable powers: Randall Flagg, the dark man.
+A world in which a handful of panicky survivors choose sides—or are chosen.
+A world in which good rides on the frail shoulders of the 108-year-old Mother Abagail—and the worst nightmares of evil are embodied in a man with a lethal smile and unspeakable powers: Randall Flagg, the dark man.

-> In 1978 Stephen King published The Stand, the novel that is now considered to be one of his finest works.
-But as it was first published, The Stand was incomplete, since more than 150,000 words had been cut from the original manuscript.
+> In 1978 Stephen King published _The Stand_, the novel that is now considered to be one of his finest works.
+But as it was first published, _The Stand_ was incomplete, since more than 150,000 words had been cut from the original manuscript.

-> Now Stephen King's apocalyptic vision of a world blasted by plague and embroiled in an elemental struggle between good and evil has been restored to its entirety.
-The Stand : The Complete And Uncut Edition includes more than five hundred pages of material previously deleted, along with new material that King added as he reworked the manuscript for a new generation.
+> Now Stephen King’s apocalyptic vision of a world blasted by plague and embroiled in an elemental struggle between good and evil has been restored to its entirety. _The Stand: The Complete and Uncut Edition_ includes more than five hundred pages of material previously deleted, along with new material that King added as he reworked the manuscript for a new generation.
 It gives us new characters and endows familiar ones with new depths.
 It has a new beginning and a new ending.
 What emerges is a gripping work with the scope and moral complexity of a true epic.

 #### [Timestorm](https://www.goodreads.com/book/show/536951.Time_Storm) (1977) *by Gordon R. Dickson* [3.7]